Open-Hexagon/oh3/README.md

 The last command will put the libraries inside the repository folder where the game will find them (it will not attempt to put files in standard system directories).

 Instead of `cmake ..` you may also run `cmake -DVIDEO_EXPORT=0 ..` to skip building the video encoder.

+## Server
+If you want to run a server with the web api you also need to install other dependencies.
+To install openssl headers on a debian-based distribution execute: `apt install libssl-dev`.
+On an arch based distribution you can use `pacman -S openssl`.
+Then install the lua modules using luarocks: `luarocks --lua-version 5.1 install net-url http`

 ## Tests
 Run tests with `luajit test/main.lua` in the source directory.